vojtechruz/vojtechruzicka-blog/chnagelist.md

 - replaced blurry idea images in 2 articles

 21.6.
-Added github link to the about section.
+- Added github link to the about section.
+- Updated field dependency injection article with intellij idea fix example